We’re finished. My marriage is done, and we’re getting a divorce.

 The implications of leaving your marital home are dire.
 This explains why the decision must be well thought off.
-Talk to a divorce lawyer to understand your options and implication in-depth.
-In many cases, a spouse can wrongfully secure occupation in order to force you out.
+Talk to a divorce lawyer to understand your options and implication in depth.
+In many cases, a spouse can wrongfully secure an occupation in order to force you out.
 You need legal help to fight such an order and protect your rights to marital property.

 Divorce lawyers understand home rights applicable to your state.
 They can also help you get custody and whatever else is rightfully yours.

 Leaving The Marital Home Is A Traumatic Experience